 “We wanted to facilitate a discussion between scientists and journalists in order to see what we can learn from each other, and how to do better when reporting on the biggest story of our time; the climate changes. ”

-Sarah Golczyk, Former Constructive Journalism Fellow & Journalist, Danish Broadcasting Corporation
+Sarah Golczyk, Former Constructive Institute Fellow & journalist, Danish Broadcasting Corporation

-Katja Boxberg and Sarah Golczyk hosted a virtual workshop, the Climate Reporting Workshop, during June 2020, for journalists and scientists.
+Katja Boxberg and Sarah Golczyk hosted a virtual Climate Reporting Workshop in June 2020 for journalists and scientists.
 They wanted to do a workshop bridging the gap between climate science and climate journalism and discuss how to do more constructive climate reporting.
 They found that it was interesting to dive into what scientists and journalists can learn from each other if they start to listen to each other a whole lot more.

 How They Did It